DRAFT

-Publication of the second edition of Gerlyver Kescows is expected in 2021.
-A draft of the Checklist of Mutations appears below.
-If you are supportive of revived traditional Cornish and the Kernowek Standard spelling system, please let us know if you find any errors.
-Go to Contact Us.
+Publication of the second edition of Gerlyver Kescows in printed form is expected once the new Gerlyver Brâs has been finalized.
+Meanwhile the full text of the Checklist of Mutations appears below.
+This may be modified from time to time in the light of comments.
+So if you are supportive of revived traditional Cornish and the Kernowek Standard spelling system, please let us know in the event you find any errors or think something might be improved.

 Second state (lenition)